EmilSuuronen/AI-Blaze/README.md

 - **Generation**: Generation can be done automatically or by labeling elements in an image by hand.
 - **Editable Preview Interface**: Generated project is editable in an custom editor.
 - **Firebase Database Integration**: Projects are saved and managed in a Firebase database.
-- **Secure Authentication**: Users can sign in using credentials or their Google account for a personalized experience.
+- **Secure Authentication**: Users can sign in using credentials or their Google account for a personal project storage.

 ## Getting Started
 ### Prerequisites
 - Node.js
 - React

-## Acknowledgments
-API access required for the following
+- API access required for the following
 - ChatGPT 3.5 and GPT-4 Vision Preview for AI-powered code generation.
 - Firebase for database services.